 Martin Noponen, Rainforest Alliance (alternate: Jessie Baker)

-The DMRV WG will help Verra identify important existing or emerging DMRV technology innovations, tools, and processes that have the potential to transform MRV for voluntary carbon market standards by increasing accuracy, efficiency, and impact of carbon projects.
+The DMRV WG helps Verra identify important existing or emerging DMRV technology innovations, tools, and processes that have the potential to transform MRV for voluntary carbon market standards by increasing the accuracy, efficiency, and impact of carbon projects.

-The WG will discuss key themes around DMRV such as the development and use of digital projects and methodologies, guidance for and certification of DMRV platforms, and governance and oversight of a DMRV ecosystem with a particular focus on how to implement DMRV innovations within the VCS Program.
+The WG discusses key themes around DMRV such as the development and use of digital projects and methodologies, guidance for and certification of DMRV platforms, and governance and oversight of a DMRV ecosystem, with a particular focus on how to implement DMRV innovations within the VCS Program.
+The multi-stakeholder WG was formed in 2022.

 DMRV Working Group Terms of Reference (PDF)